RailsBarlow/RBT/rules.md

 #####5.2 Tardiness
 Each competitor has 15 minutes after the scheduled time to have 4 players in the server and readied up.
 The standard penalty for failure will be a forfeit loss of the match.
+This will be strictly enforced.

 Each team is permitted one (1) 10-minute break per match, and only between rounds.
 Extra breaks require the consent of both the other